Esca-MMC/CustomNPCExclusions/readme.md

 # Custom NPC Exclusions
- A mod for the game Stardew Valley that allows mods to exclude specific NPCs from certain quests and events, particularly those that randomly select NPCs.
+ A mod for the game Stardew Valley that allows mods to exclude NPCs from certain quests and events, especially those that randomly select NPCs.

 ## Contents
 * [Installation](#installation)